 I wrote my doctoral dissertation under Manjul Bhargava at Princeton University on a way of generalizing certain aspects of Galois theory to non-separable ring extensions, and then spent three years as a postdoc at the Leiden University in the Netherlands.
-My current research focuses on discriminant algebras (ways of converting arbitrary rank-n algebras into rank-2 algebras) and electrical networks (i.e. edge-weighted graphs) and their application to algebraic geometry.
+My current research focuses on discriminant algebras (ways of converting arbitrary rank-n algebras into rank-2 algebras) and the operadic structure of gluing together small planar networks into bigger networks.

 - Mar.
 2017: Seminar “Paths that never cross” for Carleton College.